skadio/atlas_docker/README.md

 # Atlas Docker Image

-This project provides a streamlined workflow for building and publishing Docker image of Python libraries which serves as a BDSI for development
+This project provides a streamlined workflow for building and publishing Docker image of Python libraries.
 The automated workflow is triggered by a push to the main branch, a pull request to the main branch, or a scheduled cron job

 ## Prerequisites